goytoom/LLMs_perils_opportunities/README.md

 #### Statistical Analyses
 1. Open `statistical_analyses/survey_analysis_prompting.Rmd` and run all cells.
     - This will calculate all group diffferences between humans and ChatGPT's survey responses, output the results as tables and save figures under `results/plots/`
     - The output of `### Demographic Group Differences` shows the differences of ChatGPT's survey responses and various demographic groups using Dunnett's Test.
 The test compares for each demographic variable the different levels with ChatGPT (e.g., for political orientation it compares Liberals, Moderates, Conservatives against ChatGPT).
-The results of this analysis are shown in Table X and Figure Y of our paper.
+The results of this analysis are shown in Tables S28-S29 and Figure S30 of our paper.
-    - The output of `### Results` shows the regression of various human demographic variables on similarity to ChatGPT's survey responses.
-This expresses how much more similar ChatGPT is to a certain demographic group when responding to surveys.
-The results of this analysis are shown in Table X and of our paper.

 ## Open-Source Pipeline
 ### Preparation
-- Follow https://github.com/oobabooga/text-generation-webui to install the interface for LLaMa (either use the "one-click-installer" or manually install).
+- Follow https://github.com/oobabooga/text-generation-webui to install the interface for LLaMA2 (either use the "one-click-installer" or manually install).
 - Start the interface via terminal (activate the conda environment, enter the textgen directory, run `python server.py --api`).
 - In the interface, click on the "Model" tab.
 On the right pane, under "Download custom model or LoRA", enter "TheBloke/Luna-AI-Llama2-Uncensored-GPTQ:gptq-4bit-32g-actorder_True" and press download (this will download the model used in our studies.
 - After loading is completed, on the left pane under Model choose the model on the drop down menu.